zi-codes/CV/README.md

 ## Ziwei Deng MA (Oxon), PGCE

-- Preferred name: Zi
+- Preferred name: Zi 🐝
-- Currently: Software developer trainee at Makers Academy
+- Currently: Learning full stack programming at Makers Academy 🖥️
-- Previously: Mathematics specialist teacher and tutor
+- Previously: Mathematics specialist teacher and tutor 👩🏻‍🏫
-- Languages: Ruby, JavaScript
+- Languages: Ruby, JavaScript, HTML, CSS, SQL, Chinese, Greek, Latin, Hieroglyphs 💬
+- Libraries and frameworks: Rails, Bootstrap, jQuery 📚
+- Testing tools: RSpec, Jasmine 🕵️

 ## Skills

-#### Perfectionist
+#### Perfectionist 💯

 I strive for the absolute highest standards in everything I do.
 You can see this in my academic record:
 - awarded an ability-based scholarship at Oxford